-Loma Linda University (LLU) is a Seventh-day Adventist educational health-sciences institution with approximately 4,500 students located in Southern California.
+Loma Linda University (LLU) is a nonprofit Seventh-day Adventist educational health-sciences institution with approximately 4,500 students located in Southern California.
 Eight schools and the Faculty of Graduate Studies comprise LLU's organization.
-More than 120 programs are offered by the schools of Allied Health Professions, Behavioral Health, Dentistry, Medicine, Nursing, Pharmacy, Public Health, Religion, San Manuel Gateway College, and Faculty of Graduate Studies.
-Curricula offered range from certificates of completion and associate in science degrees to doctor of philosophy and professional doctoral degrees.
+More than 120 programs are offered by the schools of Allied Health Professions, Behavioral Health, Dentistry, Medicine, Nursing, Pharmacy, Public Health, Religion, and San Manuel Gateway College.
+Programs offered range from certificates of completion and associate in science degrees to doctor of philosophy and professional doctoral degrees.
 Students from more than 80 countries around the world and virtually every state in the nation are represented in LLU's student body.
-LLU also offers distance education.
+LLU offers both on campus and distance education programs.